fran6will/unitas/README.md

 - **Diversity and Inclusion:** The richness of experiences and beliefs is valued.
 - **Transparency and Participation:** Decisions are made collectively, with clarity and openness.

+## Structure of Unitas

+Unitas is composed of various levels of community groups, each playing a crucial role in cohesion and collective action.

-## Micro-Swarms
+### Micro-Swarms
 Micro-swarms are groups of 10-15 people who meet regularly to discuss, reflect, and act.
 These meetings provide a structured framework for deep and meaningful exchanges, fostering community projects and enriching activities.

+### Regional Swarms
+Regional swarms group several micro-swarms within the same administrative region, meeting quarterly to share experiences, discuss common issues, and plan coordinated actions.
+Regional meetings include discussions and conferences on various issues and themes, strengthening spiritual connection and community richness.

+### Nests and Hives
+Nests consist of regional swarms within a large geographical area or country.
+Hives are the international structure bringing all nests together, facilitating global coordination.

-By uniting the micro-swarms, the community gains strength and cohesion, enabling the realization of more complex and ambitious activities.
-This union promotes structured and ambitious projects, strengthening the sense of belonging and collective dynamics.
+By uniting micro-swarms, regional swarms, nests, and hives, the community gains strength and cohesion, allowing for more complex and large-scale activities.
+This union fosters ambitious and structured projects, enhancing the sense of belonging and collective dynamics.

+### Transmission of Ideas and Projects
+The ability to transmit an idea or project from the individual to the hive via technology is simple, fast, and efficient.
+Through digital platforms, ideas can be shared, discussed, and voted on at each level, ensuring transparent and participatory coordination with greater reach.

 ## Inclusive Activities